 Adjustments for proper planting depth

 Forage and cover crop species differ in their recommended planting depth, so ensure that the drill is set up for the depth recommended in Table 1.
 Drill models will differ in their setup, but there are some planting depth adjustments that are fairly universal.
 On a no-till drill, one can adjust the planting depth by adjusting the cutting depth of the rolling coulter in the front of the drill.
 As a rule of thumb, the coulter should be cutting twice as deep as the planned seeding depth.
-So, if the desired planting depth is 1⁄2 inch, then the coulter should make a 1-inch slice into the soil.
+So, if the desired planting depth is 1⁄2 in., then the coulter should make a 1-in. slice into the soil.
 This is usually adjusted by a “depth control” knob or hydraulic setup.
-On some models, the stroke of the hydraulics that lift/ lower the drill into the soil can be modified by stroke limiters or stroke blocks.
+On some models, the stroke of the hydraulics that lift and lower the drill into the soil can be modified by stroke limiters or stroke blocks.
 These limiters/blocks are sleeves of varying sizes that go around the hydraulic cylinder and can be used to prevent the cylinder from traveling further than desired.

 Those who are unfamiliar with using a no-till drill may assume that turning the “depth control” knob or limiting the stroke of the hydraulic cylinder is the only adjustment that is needed.
 Unfortunately, this only sets the coulter depth.
 There are two other adjustments that are necessary, and those are similar between no-till and conventional drill designs.